What to know about buying a house in Missouri

 First-time home buyer loans in Missouri

-If you’re a first-time home buyer in Missouri with a 20% down payment, you can get a conventional loan with a low interest rate.
-And you never have to pay for private mortgage insurance (PMI).
+If you’re a first-time home buyer in Missouri with a 20% down payment, you can get a conventional loan with a lower interest rate and no private mortgage insurance (PMI).

 Of course, few first-time buyers have saved enough for 20% down.
 But the good news is that you don’t need that much.
 Not by a long shot.